 Premium / paid apps

-Paid apps are the original business model that first appeared on the mobile market.
-It works very simple: developers publish their apps on the stores, the users pay a fixed price to install it, developers get 70% of profit, and the app stores take the rest.
+This is the original business model that first appeared on the mobile market.
+It works very simple: developers publish their apps on the stores, the users pay a fixed price to install it, developers get 70% of profit, and the stores take the rest.

-In the case you want to go for the paid apps monetization model, make sure you have a strong value proposition, validated by your users in rankings, reviews and through word-of-mouth, and there are no competitors who provide the same features as your app does, for free.
+In the case you want to go for this monetization model, make sure you have a strong value proposition, validated by your users in rankings, reviews and through word-of-mouth, and there are no competitors who provide the same features as your app does, for free.
 Remember that generally the users don’t like to pay, and each time they do it less and less.

 Yet another similar option to paid apps is the subscription-based monetization model.
 The users are charged monthly for the content provided within an app, and is natural to many streaming services (e.g. Netflix, Spotify), language or educational courses (e.g. Memrise, Babbel), newspapers and magazines (e.g. The New York Times, Zinio).